 - 1. Your business is a small business, small agricultural cooperative, small business engaged in aquaculture, or a private non-profit organization of any size (under most circumstances); - 2.
 Your business has suffered "substantial economic injury" as a result of the disasters, regardless of physical damage; - 3.
-Your business is located in a declared disaster area (or in a jurisdiction located next to a disaster area); and

-4. The business and its principals do not have credit available elsewhere.
+Your business is located in a declared disaster area or in a jurisdiction located next to a disaster area (i.e., as of the publication of this handbook, the jurisdictions included Butte, Ventura, Los Angeles and the contiguous counties of Colusa, Glenn, Kern, Orange, Plumas, San Bernardino, Sutter, Tehama, and Yuba counties); and - 4.
+The business and its principals do not have credit available elsewhere.